Skip to main content

 Mediation

-At any time during the complaint procedure set forth in WAC 392-190-065 through 392-190-075, a district may, at its own expense, offer mediation.
-The complainant and the district may agree to extend the complaint process deadlines in order to pursue mediation.
+At any time during the complaint procedure set forth in WAC 392-190-065 through 392-190-075, a district may offer mediation at its own expense.
+The complainant and the district may agree to extend the complaint process deadlines to pursue mediation.

-The purpose of mediation is to provide both the complainant and the district an opportunity to resolve disputes and reach a mutually acceptable agreement through the use of an impartial mediator.
-Mediation must be voluntary and requires the mutual agreement of both parties.
-It may be terminated by either party at any time during the mediation process.
-It may not be used to deny or delay a complainant’s right to utilize the complaint procedures.
+Mediation aims to provide both the complainant and the district with an opportunity to resolve disputes and reach a mutually acceptable agreement through an impartial mediator.
+It must be voluntary and require the mutual agreement of both parties.
+Either party may terminate the mediation at any time during the process.
+The mediator may not deny or delay a complainant’s right to utilize the complaint procedures.

-If the parties reach agreement through mediation, they may execute a legally binding agreement that sets forth the resolution and states that all discussions that occurred during the course of mediation will remain confidential and may not be used as evidence in any subsequent complaint, due process hearing or civil proceeding.
-The agreement must be signed by the complainant and a district representative who has authority to bind the district.
+If the parties reach an agreement through mediation, they may execute a legally binding agreement that sets forth the resolution and states that all discussions that occurred during the mediation will remain confidential and may not be used as evidence in any subsequent complaint, due process hearing, or civil proceeding.
+The agreement must be signed by the complainant and a district representative with the authority to bind the district.

 • Applications, policies, procedures, evaluations, plans, and reports related to special education will be made available to parents and other members of the general public through the district's Student Special Services Department at (509) 766-2670.

-• District Policy and Procedure No. 2161 addresses education of students with disabilities as it pertains to the Individuals with Disabilities Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.
-Questions pertaining to IDEA or Section 504 should be directed to the Student Special Services Department at (509) 766-2670.
+• District Policy and Procedure No. 2161 addresses the education of students with disabilities pertaining to the Individuals with Disabilities Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.
+IDEA or Section 504 questions should be directed to the Special Services Department at (509) 766-2670.

-• District Policy and Procedure No. 3241 explains the general policy of the district regarding student conduct, general expectations, and examples of unacceptable conduct.
-Procedure No. 3241 also describes the disciplinary actions that may be imposed by Moses Lake Public Schools if a student should violate district policy.
+• District Policy and Procedure No. 3241 explains the district's general policy regarding student conduct, general expectations, and examples of unacceptable conduct.
+Procedure No. 3241 also describes the disciplinary actions that Moses Lake Public Schools may impose if a student violates district policy.
 Disciplinary action may include restorative practices, suspension, expulsion, or emergency action.
-It may also include a recommendation for counseling, mediation or other options.
+It may also include a recommendation for counseling, mediation, or other options.
+The rights of students regarding notice of intended disciplinary action are included in this policy.
+A student's rights, rights of appeal, and the appeal process are also outlined in this policy.
+Policies can be viewed on the District website at Policies and Procedures.

-• Pursuant to the Family Educational Rights and Privacy Act, it is the policy of Moses Lake School District to annually notify parents, guardians or adult-age students (18 years of age or older) that they have the right of access to student records, to request corrections of or amendments to such records, and to appeal any refusal of a request to change or amend such records.
-Student records will not be released without the consent of the student's parent/guardian or that of the adult-age student, except as provided by law or district policy.
-Specifically, directory information, as defined in District Procedure 3231P, and records requested by schools to which a student is transferring will be released by the district without written consent.
+• According to the Family Educational Rights and Privacy Act, it is the policy of Moses Lake School District to annually notify parents, guardians or adult-age students (18 years of age or older) that they have the right of access to student records, to request corrections of or amendments to such records, and to appeal any refusal of a request to change or amend such records.
+Student records will not be released without the consent of the student's parent/guardian or the adult-age student, except as provided by law or district policy.
+Specifically, the district will release directory information, as defined in District Procedure 3231P, and records requested by schools to which a student is transferring without written consent.
 An example of a non-profit entity that requests such directory information is the United States Military.

 Photographs may occasionally be taken of students for use in the news media or school district publications.
-If you do not want any information released to any and all such non-profit organizations, or if you do not wish to have your child appear in a photograph, videotape, film, slide, or on the district website, please notify your child's school in writing.
-This written request can be placed on file at any time during the school year.
+If you do not want any information released to such non-profit organizations or do not wish to have your child appear in a photograph, videotape, film, slide, or on the district website, please notify your child's school in writing.
+This written request can be placed on file anytime during the school year.

-• The purpose of the Washington School Report Card is to share information about all K-12 schools in our state.
-It is important for parents, families, and community members to have information to engage with your schools at the local level.
+• The Washington School Report Card aims to share information about all K-12 schools in our state.
+Parents, families, and community members need to have information to engage with their schools at the local level.
 Please visit the following website to access the Report Card, which provides statistics about our local schools, all other public schools and districts in our state, and the state as a whole.
-To find information about Moses Lake School District on the Report Card, visit the OSPI website and follow the instructions listed below:
+To find information about Moses Lake School District on the Report Card, visit the website and follow the instructions below: visit the OSPI website.

 • Type Moses Lake School District in the search box.

-• A list of all Moses Lake schools, as well as "Moses Lake School District," will appear.
+• A list of all Moses Lake schools and the "Moses Lake School District" will appear.

 • Click on the school of your choice.